Zoe Williams (writer): Broadcasting

 Williams has appeared as a guest on television.
 Clive James praised her appearance in documentary Teenage Kicks: the Search for Sophistication: "The brilliant journalist Zoe Williams did a short piece to camera that was almost an aria."
 She has presented a radio documentary, Inside the Academy School Revolution, which Miranda Sawyer found one-sided and "tame", and hosted BBC Radio 4's What The Papers Say.
 She has been a panellist on the BBC's Any Questions and Question Time.

 Criticism

 In February 2020, Williams was criticised online and in Nation.Cymru for her comments about the Welsh language.
 Her article on exercise criticised a particular Canadian fitness regime as "hard and existentially pointless", continuing: "all that energy spent, no distance covered: it's like eating cottage cheese or learning Welsh."
 Williams had previously praised the language on Twitter for giving Welsh speakers "a more international outlook".

 In 2020, Kent Live reported criticism of Williams following an altercation that resulted in Williams being told to leave a Wetherspoons pub in Ramsgate, on the basis that she had broken the COVID-19 lockdown rules then in force.
-Williams had written about the incident in The Guardian.
+Williams had written about the incident in The Guardian, describing the incident as 'shameless non-compliance with rules that were introduced to protect all of us'.

+In 2026, she wrote about the incident again, without contrition.